np3m/e4mma/docs/src/quickstart.rst

     git checkout muses

-Download the EOS table and copy it to that ``e4mma/data/`` folder.
+Download an EOS table and copy it to that ``e4mma/data/`` folder.
 This is done, so the calculations are much faster.
 Since the code reads the table and creates an output with the MUSES standard.
+The tables and their contents are explained in developer guide.

 .. code-block:: bash